Internet of things: Complexity

 In semi-open or closed loops (i.e., value chains, whenever a global finality can be settled) the IoT will often be considered and studied as a complex system due to the huge number of different links, interactions between autonomous actors, and its capacity to integrate new actors.
 At the overall stage (full open loop) it will likely be seen as a chaotic environment (since systems always have finality).

 As a practical approach, not all elements on the Internet of things run in a global, public space.
 Subsystems are often implemented to mitigate the risks of privacy, control and reliability.
 For example, domestic robotics (domotics) running inside a smart home might only share data within and be available via a local network.
-Managing and controlling a high dynamic ad hoc IoT things/devices network is a tough task with the traditional networks architecture, Software Defined Networking (SDN) provides the agile dynamic solution that can cope with the special requirements of the diversity of innovative IoT applications.
+Managing and controlling a high dynamic ad hoc IoT things/devices network is a tough task with the traditional networks architecture, software-defined networking (SDN) provides the agile dynamic solution that can cope with the special requirements of the diversity of innovative IoT applications.

 Size considerations

 The exact scale of the Internet of things is unknown, with quotes of billions or trillions often quoted at the beginning of IoT articles.
 In 2015 there were 83 million smart devices in people's homes.
 This number is expected to grow to 193 million devices by 2020.
+In 2023, the number of connected IoT devices will reach 16.6 billion.

 The figure of online capable devices grew 31% from 2016 to 2017 to reach 8.4 billion.

 Space considerations

 In the Internet of things, the precise geographic location of a thing—and also the precise geographic dimensions of a thing—can be critical.
 Therefore, facts about a thing, such as its location in time and space, have been less critical to track because the person processing the information can decide whether or not that information was important to the action being taken, and if so, add the missing information (or decide to not take the action).
 (Note that some things on the Internet of things will be sensors, and sensor location is usually important.)
-The GeoWeb and Digital Earth are promising applications that become possible when things can become organized and connected by location.
+The GeoWeb and Digital Earth are applications that become possible when things can become organized and connected by location.
 However, the challenges that remain include the constraints of variable spatial scales, the need to handle massive amounts of data, and an indexing for fast search and neighbour operations.
 On the Internet of things, if things are able to take actions on their own initiative, this human-centric mediation role is eliminated.
 Thus, the time-space context that we as humans take for granted must be given a central role in this information ecosystem.
 Just as standards play a key role on the Internet and the Web, geo-spatial standards will play a key role on the Internet of things.